A message from Charleston’s Director Alistair Burtenshaw

 As an independent charity which relies on generating its own income, Charleston has continued to thrive, testament to the hard work of its staff and volunteers and with the encouragement of its many visitors, Friends, supporters and stakeholders.
 As we approach the centenary of Bell and Grant’s arrival at Charleston, in October 1916, it is ever more important that we secure Charleston’s future for new generations of visitors via the Charleston Centenary Project

 Since becoming Charleston’s Director in early 2013, it has been wonderful to become fully involved in Charleston’s activities and meet many of those who visit, take part in workshops, listen to talks, and attend our two literary festivals.
 What is always particularly rewarding is to hear how Charleston has inspired them and found a place in their hearts.

 We look forward to welcoming you to Charleston.

-Background and history to Charleston and what we do now.
+History of Charleston and what we do now

 Charleston is a seventeenth century Sussex farmhouse that, from 1916, was the home of two of the most important, influential artists of the twentieth century – Vanessa Bell and Duncan Grant.
 It was the country retreat of the group of individuals known as Bloomsbury which included Vanessa Bell’s sister Virginia Woolf and husband Leonard Woolf, the economist John Maynard Keynes, the art critics Roger Fry and Clive Bell and the biographer Lytton Strachey.